api-evangelist/wolfram-alpha/README.md

-# wolfram-alpha
+# Wolfram|Alpha
-Managing the Wolfram Alpha API in APIs.io.
+This is a repository for managing the Wolfram|Alpha listing in APIs.io.